Join BIMA’s Volunteer Family!

 - Earn High School volunteer credits

-- Works according to the BIMA Volunteer Handbook (you will receive this information during your training)
+- Work according to the BIMA Volunteer Handbook (you will receive this information during your training)

-- Adheres to BIMA confidentiality standards and policies
+- Adhere to BIMA confidentiality standards and policies

-Docents at BIMA help perform one of the most important volunteer functions of the art museum: welcoming and introducing visitors to the BIMA experience.
+Docents at BIMA help perform an important volunteer function of the art museum: welcoming and introducing visitors to the work in BIMA’s galleries.
 Docents are liaisons to the exhibits and share firsthand knowledge about art, while inviting the public to become curious and informed viewers.
-Strong customer service skills are required for this position.

 Be a part of the fun and engage directly with art audiences!
 BIMA holds a variety of events throughout the year to engage members, patrons, donors, and the community.
 From intimate gatherings in support of an exhibiting artist, to our annual fundraiser, there are multiple events every week that could benefit from your help.
 Responsibilities include set-up, decor, greeting, check-in, bartending, food prep, and clean-up.